 Volunteer positions are rarely advertised, and it may be helpful for you to make direct contact with business owners to arrange for a work term.
 This may be a valuable pre-arrival activity, which may result in better long-term employment outcomes and quicker integration into the PEI labour market.

 Foreign Credentials Referral Office

-Before you start working in Prince Edward Island, you may like to take some time to learn about the workplace culture because it may be different from your home country.
-Guide to Workplace Culture from PEI Association for Newcomers to Canada will be helpful as you get familiar with what it will be like to work in Prince Edward Island.
+Before you start working in PEI, you may like to take some time to learn about the workplace culture because it may be different from your home country.
+Guide to Workplace Culture from PEI Association for Newcomers to Canada will be helpful as you get familiar with what it will be like to work in PEI.